Securing and Retaining Human Resources

 Strengthening of on-site capabilities (Training for production specialists)

 Kawasaki's production specialists are working on transferring and improving skills required at the production sites under the Skills and Qualification Early Acquisition Incentive Program for younger employees and the Grand Master System in which skillful production specialists with a high level of special expertise are recognized as Grand Master systematically hand down their skills to the younger generation.
-In fiscal 2018, a total of 25 Grand Masters, including eight newly recognized, are actively working.
+In fiscal year ended March 31, 2018, a total of 25 Grand Masters, including eight newly recognized, are actively working.

 In addition, we also participate actively in outside skill competitions such as the Technical Skill Grand Prix.
 In the Technical Skill Grand Prix in February 2017, two of our employees won the Fighting Spirit Prize in the lathe job, and in the younger workers category of the Hyogo Monozukuri (production) Skill Competition in November 2016 one won the championship and another the third place in the lathe job, and yet another employee won the Fighting Spirit Prize in the welding job.